 5 Swim in Bimah sinkhole

 Sinkholes are formed when groundwater seeps through an easily-dissolving rock, forming a cave.
-At some point its roof collapses, revealing the carved space and a sometimes a lake, like the one in Bimmah.
+At some point, its roof collapses, revealing the carved space and sometimes a lake, like the one in Bimmah.

-The beautiful limestone hollow in Bimmah has a seawater lake, as it is only few hundred meters from the beach.
-It’s usually deserted, with occasional tourist popping in for a swim.
-It’s a bliss in a hot day.
+The beautiful limestone hollow in Bimmah has a seawater lake, as it is only a few hundred meters from the beach.
+It’s usually deserted, with occasional tourists popping in for a swim.
+It’s bliss on a hot day.

 6 Cross the Musandam Mountains